urnathan/urnathan.github.io/_posts/2020-06-29-stranding.md

 loaded up with boxes of various masses affects how you walk.
 I mean, you can still carry an unrealistic amount of stuff.
 But you become ungainly if you have a lot -- and walking up and down hills can be difficult.
-So, in DS, you're a courier carting stuff around a post apocalptic wilderness.
+So, in DS, you're a courier carting stuff around a post-apocalptic wilderness.

 The second aspect is that rain is effectively acidic, it starts destroying your packages and equipment.
 You want to avoid it.

 Being a future UPS guy is not really enough to hang a game on.
 It lacks sufficient hook.
 But you know, some might like it.
-There is a bit of a mystery about the apocolyptic event.
+There is a bit of a mystery about the apocalyptic event.
 But it's only a puzzle to you, all the NPCs know.

 Let's get to the problems.